 The API works by evaluating all incoming alerts to see if they match an active enrichment definition.
 Matching alerts are enriched with custom tags according to the instructions in the enrichment definition.

-Roles with the following permissions can access the Enrichments API:
+Roles with the following permissions can access the Alert Enrichment API:

 Use the Enrichment API to develop a common language between monitoring systems and to identify upstream and downstream dependencies between configuration items.